 £10 isn’t a huge amount of money, and it’s even valid across multiple entries.
 It pales in comparison to the UK Air Passenger Duty that passengers pay.

 However, there’s no denying that it’s mildly annoying to increasingly have to pay these fees and fill out forms before travel.
-Sometimes traveler forget to do this in advance, and that can cause some serious issues, especially when an instant approval doesn’t come through.
+Sometimes travelers forget to do this in advance, and that can cause some serious issues, especially when an instant approval doesn’t come through.

 Bottom line

+For visitors from the United States and many other countries, this new requirement applies as of today.
+Meanwhile for those from the European Union, this will be required as of April 2025.
 While this isn’t a huge deal, it’s just another minor inconvenience that travelers headed to the UK will have to deal with.

 What do you make of the UK rolling out an ETA requirement on a widespread basis?